bhorev/prompt-engineering-workshop/README.md

 7. Note: The AWS account will only be available for the duration of this workshop.
 Backup any material you wish to keep.

-## Step 2 - Configure Bedrock Model Access
+## Step 2 - Configure Amazon Bedrock Model Access
 Next we allow access to the relevant language models available as part of Amazon Bedrock.

 1. On AWS Console, Use the search bar to navigate to Amazon Bedrock